 Certain countries without yellow fever require a valid yellow fever vaccination certificate if you arrives (even in transit) from a country where yellow fever is present.
 If you arrive from a country without yellow fever , there is no requirement for a yellow fever vaccination.

 We've got Answers.
 Ask Phil

 Australia's Smartraveller has this advice about local travel in East Timor: check the security situation, road conditions and the possibility of military ope... read more »over 5 years ago

-Olivia, my friend was pretty quick to get back to me, so: he recommends children should not be taken further afield than Dili (the capital) and then only for... read more »almost 6 years ago
+Olivia, my friend was pretty quick to get back to me, so: he recommends children should not be taken further afield than Dili (the capital) and then only for... read more »about 6 years ago